- Entry deadline: [07th October 2022] 11.59pm UTC + 4:00.

-- Please make sure all your entry details are entered correctly, including organisation and campaign name, as this will be used in the awards presentation if selected as a finalist.
+- Please make sure all your entry details are entered correctly, including organization and campaign name, as this will be used in the awards presentation and engraved on trophies if selected as a finalist or winner.

 - You are eligible to enter more than one category for each campaign, as long as the work submitted meets the specific criteria of each category.
 You will receive a 50% discount on multiple submissions for the same entry.

-- Entry fees may be paid by credit card, cheque or bank transfer.
+- Entry fees may be paid by credit card or bank transfer.
 An invoice will be issued at time of completing submissions.
-If your submissions have not been paid within seven days from close of entry they will not be included for judging unless otherwise agreed upon.
+If your submissions have not been paid for within five days of close of entry they will not be included for judging, unless otherwise agreed.

-- MEPRA’s Executive Director may carry out random due diligence checks on shortlisted entries, which will include confidential verification of information.
+- MEPRA’s General Manager may carry out random due diligence checks on shortlisted entries, which will include confidential verification of information.

 - Members: AED 720 per main entry